simonwahll/wahllcontent/dart/dart/variables.md

 ## Using the Value of a Variable

-The value of a variable can be retrived by just typing the name of the variable.
+The value of a variable can be retrieved by just typing the name of the variable.

 For example, if we would like to declare a `String` called `text` with the value `"Hello"` and then print it to the terminal we can do so with the following code: